 In other words, since can be any real number and , the range of the tangent function consists of all real numbers.
 A similar method can be used to show that the range of the cotangent function is also the set of all real numbers.

 When , corresponding to , the denominator becomes zero.
-In general, is undefined for angles of the form , where is an integer, and these values should be excluded from the domain.
+Therefore, is undefined for angles of the form , where is an integer, and these values should be excluded from the domain.

 In Subsection 1.5.4, we learned that the tangent function is periodic with a period of .
-To graph , we focus on plotting one period and then repeat those values to complete the graph.
+To graph , we focus on plotting the graph for one period and then repeating those values to complete the graph.

 As approaches zero, the -value tends to zero, and approaches 1, resulting in being a small fraction.
-Conversely, as approaches , the -value approaches 1, while becomes extremely small and near zero.
-This causes to evaluate as a fraction divided by a very small number, producing a large number.
+Conversely, as approaches , the -value approaches 1, while becomes extremely small and approaches zero.
+This causes to be evaluated as a fraction with a very small number in the denominator, producing a large number.
 A similar effect occurs when is between and zero, except is negative in this range.
 This behavior is shown in Figure 2.2.9.

 Notice the symmetrical nature of the tangent function’s graph with respect to the origin, a feature explained in Section 1.5.7, where we learned that tangent is an odd function.